 Master of Fine Arts (Directing) applications for 2020 will close on 30 September 2019.

 - Admission criteria

 About the course

-The course places strong emphasis on the collaborative role of the director in the theatrical process.
-It also focuses on the director’s methods of communication with actors, designers, stage managers, playwrights and other creative team members.
+This immersive course enables talented, early career practitioners to master the directing process.
+It places strong emphasis on the collaborative role of a director by focusing on methods of communication with actors, designers, stage managers, playwrights and other creative team members.

 The duration of the MFA course is 15 months and comprises seven subjects with a total 180 credit points, with a lead subject (60 credit points) which is the focal point.

 Students will need to be resident in Sydney and available on a full time basis from late January to early December of the first year.
 In the final three months (January to March of the following year), students complete their research project and write up the results as a journal article.
 It is normally not essential that students be resident in Sydney during the final three months of the course.